Dinma1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This repository is about how to write a script that adds execute permission to the owner of the file hello.
+This repository is about how to write a scriptthat adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.